 One-minute walk from Pontoon, Heart has no entry fee and is generally a good laugh.

 Renowned for being gay-friendly, Heart and Blue Chilli (on Street 178) are excellent choices for the LGBT crowd.

 Heart is cozy, has a small but decent dance floor, a good seating area downstairs, and an upstairs bar and pool table, winner stays on.

-Meta House: the German Cambodian cultural center has so much to offer.
-Music, film screenings (normally free), a gallery, DJs, German lessons, craft fairs and more.
+The German Cambodian cultural center has so much to offer.
+Music, film screenings (usually free), a gallery, DJs, German lessons, craft fairs, and more.

 Check their website for listings to see what's going on.
 There'll be something you're interested in!